Smooth Sailing: CSRD Compliance for Holland Shipyards

 Step 2: Double Materiality Analysis (DMA)

-Our double materiality assessment covers 4 major points: Impact assessment, Stakeholder engagement, Scoring Impacts, Risks, and Opportunities (IRO), and the Materiality matrix:
+Our double materiality assessment covers four major points: Impact assessment, Stakeholder engagement, Scoring Impacts, Risks, and Opportunities (IRO), and the Materiality matrix:

-Scoring Impacts, Risks, and Opportunities (IRO): For each potentially important topic, the significance is determined based on both impact materiality and financial materiality.
+Scoring Impacts, Risks, and Opportunities (IRO): For each potentially important topic, the significance is determined based on impact and financial materiality.

 Materiality matrix: Based on the scores and the established thresholds, a materiality matrix is created, which highlights the material sustainability topics for Holland Shipyards.